jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-36.md

 Hunters shoot him with a stiff arrow from afar.

-its
-Its food consists solely of
-man with
-stiff
-temper, this animal runs so quickly that his horn,
-(?g) arrow from a good distance, they remove the horn, which in this state
-10
-whereas,
-if
-bamboo and other
-none dare come near him, but
-is
-which
-after
-(^
-called a afresh horn»
--^),
-the animal has died a natural death the horn obtained from called a «dropped-in-the-hills horn.) bubbles; the horns which are
-('^J jjj
+- A fresh horn comes from a hunted rhinoceros.
+- A dropped-in-the-hills horn comes from those which died from a natural death

-;^).
-The horn bears marks
-more white than black are the
+The horn bears marks  like bubbles.
+The horns which are more white than black are the best.
-it is
-like
-best.

 <!-- Note.